 Application sandboxing

-Application sandboxing is a foundational cybersecurity control that creates a highly restricted, isolated execution environment for applications or processes.
-Within this tightly controlled virtual container, an application is granted only the precise set of system resources, memory, and permissions essential for its legitimate operation.
-This containment strategy ensures that even if an application contains vulnerabilities or is exploited by malicious actors, it cannot break out of its designated confines to access the underlying operating system, other applications, or sensitive user data.
+Application sandboxing is a cybersecurity technique that isolates an application or process within a tightly controlled, restricted execution environment known as a "sandbox."
+Within this virtual container, the application is granted only the minimum set of system resources, memory, and permissions strictly necessary for its legitimate operation.
+This containment approach prevents the application from accessing the underlying operating system, other applications, or sensitive user data outside its designated boundaries.